 \textbf{Classic Self-Localization.} A common way of categorizing the localization methods is based on the type of environment representation.
-The majority of the approaches relies on grid-based maps, i.e. discretization of the environment into 2D or 3D cells.
-In that case, the features of the environment are usually generated for every cell and saved in an off-line map.
+The majority of the approaches rely on grid-based maps, i.e. a discretization of the environment into 2D or 3D cells.
+In that case, features of the environment are generated for every cell and saved in an off-line map.
 In the on-line phase, the same feature extraction algorithms are used for producing measurements.
-By aligning the off-line map with the measurements the vehicles pose can be estimated. \etal{Levinson}~\cite{levinson2007map, levinson2010robust} have proposed a probabilistic grid, where the remittance value of LiDAR measurements is modeled for each cell as its own Gaussian distribution. \etal{Wolcott}~\cite{wolcott2015fast} have proposed the Gaussian mixture maps in which each cell of the 2D grid contains Gaussian mixture models over the height (vertical structure), measured by multiple LiDAR scanners.
-The advantage over the approaches, which use the reflectivity of LiDAR scans, e.g.~\cite{levinson2010robust}, lies in the robust localization accuracy even in adverse weather conditions.
-Besides the grid-based environment representation, landmark-based maps are prevalent in autonomous driving applications.
+By aligning the off-line map with the measurements the vehicle's pose can be estimated. \etal{Levinson}~\cite{levinson2007map, levinson2010robust} proposed a probabilistic grid, where the remittance value of lidar measurements is modeled for each cell as its own Gaussian distribution. \etal{Wolcott}~\cite{wolcott2015fast} proposed the Gaussian mixture maps in which each cell of the 2D grid contains Gaussian mixture models over the height (vertical structure), measured by multiple lidar scanners.
+The advantage over approaches which use the reflectivity of lidar scans, e.g.~\cite{levinson2010robust}, lies in the robust localization accuracy even in adverse weather conditions.
+Besides the grid-based environment representation, landmark-based maps are a popular choice in autonomous driving applications too.
 The maps usually contain sets of independent 2D or 3D points to represent distinct and recognizable objects.
-Traditionally, observed point clouds from different sensors are registered to the pre-build map using the iterative closest point algorithm~\cite{besl1992method} or similar variations~\cite{segal2009generalized}.
-Instead of searching for a single best solution for the registration problem, several approaches use Monte Carlo localization methods in combination with a digital map and sensor measurements to derive the vehicle's pose~\cite{Stuebler_2018, kummerle2008monte}.
+Traditionally, observed point clouds from different sensors are registered to the pre-built map using the iterative closest point algorithm~\cite{besl1992method} or similar variations~\cite{segal2009generalized}.
+Instead of searching for a single best solution for the registration problem, several approaches use Monte Carlo localization methods in combination with a digital map and sensor measurements to determine the vehicle's pose~\cite{stubler2017consistency, kummerle2008monte}.